 In fact the ingenious WikiLeaks "anonymous drop box" would utilize more encryption security than just Tor, and would be regularly upgraded (or even taken offline) to protect sources.
 The unique and original concept behind this technology, which guaranteed anonymity to people on both sides of the submission system, was in many ways the key to WikiLeaks' success.
-Eventually it became a submissions model copied by major news organisations worldwide.
+Eventually it would become a submissions model copied by major news organisations worldwide.

 WikiLeaks boasted that they had already received "over 1.1 million documents so far from dissident communities and anonymous sources."
 Some people speculated that these documents were merely encrypted files copied from a server on the Tor network and this was more evidence of "Splendide Mendax" at work.
-As mentioned in the New Scientist article, Tor network security had been breached a few times (leading to improvements) so WikiLeaks may have been able to decrypt or otherwise acquire the contents.
+As mentioned in the New Scientist article, Tor network security had already been breached a few times (leading to improvements) so WikiLeaks may have been able to decrypt or otherwise acquire the contents.
 But their claim certainly helped get media attention and build support.

 With the benefit of hindsight, the New Scientist article shows how many tough editorial decisions Assange and his team still had to make: